 Figure 55.
-Removing the 3.5-inch storage drive from the bracket b.
-Slide the bracket with the new 3.5-inch storage drive into the front-access storage enclosure until it snaps into position.
+Removing the 3.5-inch storage drive from the bracket a.
+Flex both sides of the bracket and align pins on the bracket with the corresponding holes in the new 3.5-inch storage drive.

-- 5. To install a new 3.5-inch storage drive into the front-access storage enclosure, do the following: - a.
-Flex both sides of the bracket and align pins $\blacksquare$ on the bracket with the corresponding holes in the new 3.5-inch storage drive.
+5. To install a new 3.5-inch storage drive into the front-access storage enclosure, do the following:

-- · Ensure that the circuit board faces downward and the connectors face toward the rear of the - Do not touch the circuit board on the storage drive.
+- Ensure that the circuit board faces downward and the connectors face toward the rear of the bracket. - Do not touch the circuit board on the storage drive.